cmadland/teaching/pages/02.edci335/07.week-4/03.what-is-learning/section.md

 WordPress is an example of FLOSS, as is hypothes.is, and, this morning, I was saved by another example, Grav.

+---

 <details>
   <summary>How I used FLOSS to save the day - Click to expand</summary>
    [plugin:content-inject](../../home/_meta-commentary-grav)
 </details>

+---

+The advantage of FLOSS over proprietary software platforms is that it puts you as the user in control over your stuff.
+No longer are you required to give up your data in exchange for using software.

+This week's reading, `Chapter 6-7 of *Teaching in a Digital Age*` will introduce you to some ideas around the characteristics and pedagogical usefulness of various educational media.